qmaness-hue/qmaness-hue.github.io/docs/04-Schematic/schematic.md

 ![schematic](SubsystemSchematicDesign2.3.png){style width:"350" height:"300;"}
-**Figure ##:** The subsystem including the window comparator system and the active band-pass filter.
+**Figure ##:** The subsystem including the window comparator system, the active band-pass filter, and the voltage regulator.

 ## Resources